Amsterdam Travel Guide: Attractions and Places to Eat and Stay

-Amsterdam was the second biggest city I visited during my recent European adventure.
-While it was predictable to see canals and lots of bikes, charming buildings and cute streets came as a complete surprise.
 Amsterdam turned out to be such a beautiful city that made me wonder what took me so long to visit it.
 Neither wind nor rain could keep me inside.
-I had to see and explore every corner of this stunning city.
-With that, here is my Amsterdam travel guide with top attractions and places to stay and eat.
+I had to see and explore every corner of this stunning city, which later led me to compiling this Amsterdam travel guide where you will find top attractions and places to stay and eat.

 AMSTERDAM TRAVEL GUIDE: FROM TOP ATTRACTIONS TO PLACES TO EAT AND STAY